andrew/ultimate-awesome/README.md

 - [Awesome-Visual-Transformer](https://github.com/dk-liang/Awesome-Visual-Transformer) - Collect some papers about transformer with vision.
 Awesome Transformer with Computer Vision (CV).
 - [awesome-devteam](https://github.com/leehosung/awesome-devteam) - 좋은 개발팀을 만드는데 도움이 되는 자료 .
 - [awesome-robotic-tooling](https://github.com/Ly0n/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
-- [awesome-robotic-tooling](https://github.com/protontypes/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
 - [awesome-coding-js](https://github.com/ConardLi/awesome-coding-js) - 用JavaScript实现的算法和数据结构，附详细解释和刷题指南.
 - [pycrumbs](https://github.com/kirang89/pycrumbs) - Bits and bytes of Python from the Internet.
 - [awesome-json-datasets](https://github.com/jdorfman/awesome-json-datasets) - A curated list of awesome JSON datasets that don't require authentication.